deanturpin/hosts-file-to-network-topology/readme.md

 ## Hosts file to network topology
-By default `hosts2topology` takes a plaintext hosts file on stdin and creates a file `topology.svg`.
+By default `hosts2topology` takes a plaintext hosts file on stdin and creates a file `topology.svg` in the current directory.
 The [CIDR](https://en.wikipedia.org/wiki/CIDR) info is extracted from the comments.
 If IPs are listed that don't match a netmask they are connected to the "unknown" network.

 Connections between subnets may be indicated by adding a second IP in the comment at the end of a line.

 The image is rendered using [Graphviz](http://graphviz.org).

-`topology.svg` is create in the current directory.
 ```bash
 ./hosts2topology < hosts
 ```